jayc0b0/babel/README.md

 1. Clone this repository
 2. Run 'bundle install' to get the gems all set up
+3. Create a folder in the project root directory called 'books' and put your files in there.
-3. Get an ISBNDB API key and put it in config/isbndb.yml (I don't want you freeloading off of my API key. :p)
+4. Get an ISBNDB API key and put it in config/isbndb.yml as detailed [here](https://github.com/sethvargo/isbndb#basic-setup) (I don't want to share my API key for obvious security reasons.
+Also, I don't want you mooching. :p)